-The Certificate II in Engineering Studies pre-apprenticeship course is designed to provide pre-employment training and a pathway into the engineering industry.
+The Certificate II in Engineering Studies pre-apprenticeship program is designed to provide pre-employment training and a pathway into the an Engineering Apprenticeship, or can be used to gain the skills required for entry level employment in the engineering manufacturing related industries.

 The course is delivered face to face, online and in our simulated workplace workshop providing access to the tools and equipment used in today's industry.